Seattle Citroën

 All 1971, 1972 and early 1973 USA and Canadian SM’s had a small aluminum plate with the car’s serial number (VIN number) riveted on the left side of the steering wheel pod.
 A similar plate was added to the steering pod on USA DS’s, starting in mid-1969.

-Sometime in 1973, this plate started disappearing from the steering pod and instead was installed on the dash, behind the windshield.
+Sometime in 1973, this plate disappeared from the steering pod and instead was installed on the dash, behind the windshield.
 It is not clear when this change kicked in since we have seen 1973 SM's with the pod-mounted plate and other 1973 SM's with the one behind the windshield.
 In fact, we were able to find two SM's, both manufactured in March of 1973, and one had the pod-mounted plate (SD0864) and one had the serial number plate behind the windshield (SD0968 - see photo).

 This suggests that it was mid-March of 1973 when this change occurred.